Christian Gottlieb Kratzenstein Stub: Early life and education

 Stub was born in Copenhagen in 1783.
 He was the son of Otto Frederik Stub (1753–1827), an officer in the Royal Danish Navy, and Louise Elisabeth née Kratzenstein (1757–1844).
 He adopted the surname of his maternal grandfather, Professor Christian Gottlieb Kratzenstein.
 Following his grandfather's death in 1795, Stub attended Salzmann's school near Gotha, where he showed an early artistic talent for wax figure sculptures.

+Kratzenstein Stub spent his first years in the house of his maternal grandfather, after whom he was named, and whose family name he later added to his own.
+When the maternal grandfather died in 1795, the boy was sent to Salzmanns school in Schnepfenthal near Gotha, where he stayed for four years.
+His works there included a series of small figures that he formed from wax.
 He returned to Copenhagen and passed the matriculation exam in 1802 with distinction.

-Although an inheritance initially led him to study mechanics and hydraulics, he soon transitioned to fine art.
-After briefly studying under Nicolai Abildgaard, Stub chose to continue his artistic development largely as self-taught.
+From his grandfather, he had come into possession of a small inheritance, which enabled him to continue his studies.
+He spent some time studying mechanics and hydraulics, but then decided to go into art, apprenticing himself to Nicolai Abildgaard to become a painter.
+However, he soon decided to continue his work largely as a self-taught artist.
+His engagement in 1808 to Mille Johanne Smith, a daughter of provost Troels Smith, caused him to concentrate on art.

 France and Italy

-To further his artistic education, Stub traveled to France and Italy in 1809.
-In Paris, he was influenced by François Gérard, and in Rome by Bertel Thorvaldsen.
-He completed the painting Cupid with the butterfly in 1810 during his Italian stay.
+To learn more about great art, in 1809 he travelled to France and Italy.
+In Paris he was influenced by François Gérard; in Rome he came under the influence of Bertel Thorvaldsen, in 1810 making an oil painting, Cupid with the butterfly.